Braze (NASDAQ:BRZE) Updates Q3 2023 Earnings Guidance

 Braze (NASDAQ:BRZE – Get Rating) issued an update on its third quarter 2023 earnings guidance on Tuesday morning.
 The company provided earnings per share guidance of -$0.23–$0.22 for the period, compared to the consensus earnings per share estimate of -$0.20.
 The company issued revenue guidance of $90.00 million-$91.00 million, compared to the consensus revenue estimate of $90.03 million.
 Braze also updated its FY 2023 guidance to -$0.79–$0.77 EPS.

-In related news, insider Myles Kleeger sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, July 5th.
-The stock was sold at an average price of $42.12, for a total value of $631,800.00.
-The sale was disclosed in a document filed with the SEC, which is available at this link.
-In other Braze news, insider Myles Kleeger sold 15,000 shares of the company’s stock in a transaction that occurred on Tuesday, July 5th.
-The stock was sold at an average price of $42.12, for a total value of $631,800.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CAO Pankaj Malik sold 1,997 shares of the company’s stock in a transaction that occurred on Tuesday, August 16th.
-The stock was sold at an average price of $49.63, for a total value of $99,111.11.
-Following the completion of the sale, the chief accounting officer now owns 78,363 shares in the company, valued at approximately $3,889,155.69.
-The disclosure for this sale can be found here.
-Over the last quarter, insiders have bought 736,947 shares of company stock worth $25,647,144 and have sold 150,022 shares worth $6,488,292.
-32.14% of the stock is owned by insiders.
+In other Braze news, insider Myles Kleeger sold 25,000 shares of Braze stock in a transaction dated Wednesday, August 10th.
+The stock was sold at an average price of $50.12, for a total transaction of $1,253,000.00.
+Following the completion of the transaction, the insider now owns 70,000 shares of the company’s stock, valued at approximately $3,508,400.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+In other Braze news, insider Myles Kleeger sold 25,000 shares of Braze stock in a transaction dated Wednesday, August 10th.
+The stock was sold at an average price of $50.12, for a total transaction of $1,253,000.00.
+Following the completion of the transaction, the insider now owns 70,000 shares of the company’s stock, valued at approximately $3,508,400.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+Also, major shareholder Iconiq Strategic Partners Vi, acquired 152,374 shares of the business’s stock in a transaction dated Friday, September 16th.
+The shares were acquired at an average cost of $35.00 per share, with a total value of $5,333,090.00.
+Following the acquisition, the insider now directly owns 474,764 shares of the company’s stock, valued at approximately $16,616,740.
+The disclosure for this purchase can be found here.
+In the last quarter, insiders purchased 792,048 shares of company stock valued at $27,538,210 and sold 120,022 shares valued at $5,166,792.
+Insiders own 32.14% of the company’s stock.

 Braze, Inc operates a customer engagement platform that provides interactions between consumers and brands worldwide.
 It offers data ingestion products, such as Braze software development kits that automatically manage data ingestion and the delivery of mobile and web notifications, in-application/in-browser interstitial messages, and content cards, as well as can be integrated into a range of digital interfaces and application development frameworks; REST API that can be used to import or export data or to trigger workflows between Braze and brands' existing technology stacks; and partner cohort syncing, which allow brands to sync user cohorts from partners.